 - Study abroad experiences help students gain and enhance foreign language acquisition, which makes graduate student applications and job applications stronger.

 - OCS programs that include collaborative work with community partners exposes students to future career possibilities, organizations and networks.

-As a general rule of thumb, the Politics Department recommends the following for students who wish to study off campus.
+As a general rule, the Politics Department recommends the following for students who wish to study off campus.

-- Prior to studying off campus, students should take at least one 300-400 level Politics course.
+- Students should take at least one 300-400 level Politics course before their senior year.
 We recommend that students meet with their Politics major adviser when planning for off-campus studies and keep in mind when courses are offered here at Whitman.

 - Politics majors do not usually base their senior thesis on research undertaken during study abroad; however, the off-campus studies experience often informs and inspires the senior thesis.
 Consult with your major advisor prior to studying off campus about research abroad and senior thesis.